eMetrics Marketing Optimization Summit

 The Human Side of Analytics

-Richard Phillips , Head of Online Analytics, Virgin Media
+Richard Phillips , Director of Analytics, Barclaycard Digital Marketplace

 Enlightened businesses are squeezing out value and opportunities hidden in their customer data.
 Those that do it best achieve success not by having the most expensive tools, but by focusing on people and processes.
 Whether you make your career in analytics or indeed hire analysts to inform your business, Richard has valuable anecdotes to help you succeed.
 He'll keep you entertained as he reflects on the obstacles and challenges of common sense, communication and office politics.
 You will walk away with a valuable list of ideas that you can apply no matter what your role is in your business.